 CIA operates a hangar through an annual lease with the Pohnpei Port Authority, a component unit of the State of Pohnpei.
-Annual rent is \$10,562, and the current lease term expired October 2022.
+Annual rent is \$10,562, and the current lease term expired in October 2023 and is under a year-to-year agreement.